LuisCarlosRojasTorres/Books/ComputerScience/UncleBob/CleanArchitecture/Sec4-Components.md

 ### CRP: The Common Reuse Principle

 `Don’t force users of a component to depend on things they don’t need.`

+- Classes and modules that tend to be reused together belong in the same component.
+- So, classes that have lots of dependencies (tightly coupled) of each other belong to the same component.
+- When a component depends on another, be sure that it depends on every class in that component.
+- For example, if lets say `Component A` uses **ONE** function from `Component B`(which has 50 functions):
+  - `B` is a dependency of `A`, Even if `A` only used **ONE** function !!
+  - Everytime `B` is changed and compiled, `A` shall be recompiled, revalidated and redeployed (even if the function which `A` uses was not modified.)
+  - On the other hand, if components are well-separated a minimum number of components will be affected for each time that a dependency change.

 ## Ch14 - Component Coupling